The holidays are about joy, connection, and giving—but it's prime hunting season for cybercriminals.

 7. Travel Scams

 They usually offer fake travel deals, vacation packages, or discounted accommodations.
-You’ll get these offers in phishing emails, but some may lead you to a fake travel website to make their offers look legitimate.
+You'll get these offers in phishing emails, but some may lead you to a phony travel website to make their offers look legitimate.

 8. E-card Scams